JuliaLang/IJulia.jl/README.md

 ### Setting the current module

-The module that code in an input cell is evaluated in can be set using `IJulia.set_current_module(::Module)`.
+The module that code in an input cell is evaluated in can be set using `Main.IJulia.set_current_module(::Module)`.
 It defaults to `Main`.

 ## Low-level Information